God Bless the U.S.A.: Beyoncé version

 Again, following the death of Osama bin Laden, Beyoncé re-released her 2008 cover of the song, the proceeds of which would go to charity.
 She performed the song on Piers Morgan Tonight on May 5, 2011.
 After the performance, her version was released as a single to the iTunes Store.
 In a statement she said, "I cannot think about anything more appropriate to do to help these families ...
 Almost 10 years [after 9/11], it is still so painful for all Americans, especially those who lost loved ones.
 We were all affected by the tragedies of 9/11 and continue to keep the families who lost loved ones close to our hearts ..."
 Dan Martin of The Guardian felt that the cover was "in contrast" to her last intervention in national affairs, the Let's Move!
 Flash Workout fitness initiative.
 Ronald Mitchell of Newsday commented that "It does our hearts good to see Beyoncé work her magic for the greater good."
 She later also performed the song for the concert she had on July 4, 2011, along with "Best Thing I Never Had" (2011).
 Nick Neyland of Prefix Magazine commented that "Beyoncé is a natural fit for occasions like this, and she doesn't even break a sweat as she hits the high notes despite the soaring temperatures and humidity in the city.
 That's the mark of a true pro."
-In Beyoncé's version, the end of the second verse is sung "And it's time to make a change", as well as changing, "If I had to start again with just my children and my wife" to "family by my side."
+In Beyoncé's version, the end of the second verse is sung "And it's time to make a change", as well as changing, "If I had to start again with just my children and my wife" to "family by my side", adapted from Jump5 and Parton's respective versions.